-A useful distinction

-- Energetic masking

-- maskers interfere with speech to the extent that have energy in the same time/frequency regions

-- primarily reflecting direct interaction of masker and speech in the cochlea

-- relevance of glimpsing/dip listening

-- Temporal and/or spectral 'dips' in the masker allow 'glimpses' of target speech

-- Informational masking

-- everything else!
+A useful distinction Informational masking Something to do with target/masker Energetic masking similarity? - maskers interfere with speech to the extent that have energy in the same time/frequency - signal and masker 'are both audible but the regions listener is unable to disentangle the elements - primarily reflecting direct interaction of masker of the target speech from a similar-sounding distracter' (Brungart, 2005) and speech in the cochlea - relevance of alimpsing/dip listening • Temporal and/or spectral 'dips' in the masker allow 'glimpses' of target speech Informational masking - everything else!
+25 26 EM & IM appear to operate at different Informational masking: a finer parts in the auditory pathway distinction (Shin-Cunningham, 2008)